jhrcz/opennebula-tm-gfs2clvm/README.md

 * Logical volumes created for virtual machines owned by "oneadmin" user, so the commonly required sudo for "dd" command in suoers is not needed

+* copy/snapshot/clone of machine in SUSPENDED state by using lvm://{{VMID}}/{{DISKID}} as path

+Known drawbacks

+* Still requires selinux in persmissive mode

+## STORAGE LOGIC EXPLAINED

+The GFS2 volume in one of the LV is for /var/lib/one on worker nodes, context.sh contextualisation isos, vm checkpoints, deployment.X and disk.X symlinks are here.
+All the files for oned are on the management node, in /var/lib/one.
+This storage is NOT shared betwen management node and worker nodes.

+All the images created dynamicaly by opennebula are placed in clvm.

+So in the VG, there is

+* LV for gfs2

+* LVs "lv-one-XXX-X" for nonpresistent, dynamicaly created volumes - these volumes are lost when vm is shutdown/deleted/redeployed

+* LVs "lv-oneimg-XXXXXXXXXXX for volumes created by opennebula (by saveas, cloning, import etc. they replacement of "hash-like" named files in /var/lib/one/images)

 ## INSTALLATION

 Files are divided into subdirectories representing destination locations